littlefish-foundation/the-vault/D. Colonies/Tech Help Collective/Wallets/Flint Wallet.md

 ## 1.Features

 1. Flint supports managing assets on Cardano blockchain and the Milkomeda C1 sidechain for Cardano.
+Solana, Ethereum, Algorand supports will be added in the future.
+2. It supports integration with major dApps